Service Alerts!

 A:

 A previous study completed by the City of San Rafael identified and evaluated more than nine potential transit center sites before recommending three for further evaluation.
 Based on community input received early on during this project, those three sites were not selected to advance as alternatives and a new set of potential sites and configurations were developed.
 The project team met with the community three times during the course of 2018 to develop and refine potential sites.
-Five alternatives were initially selected for environmental review in late 2018.
-Upon receiving further community input and technical analysis, those five were subsequently refined and screened down to the current three alternatives under consideration.
+Five project build alternatives were initially selected for environmental review in late 2018.
+Upon receiving further community input and technical analysis, those five were subsequently refined and screened down to the four build alternatives and the no-build alternative evaluated in the EIR.

 back to top